XingxinHE/Hex/pages/lambda expression.md

 ```
 I understand their difference while #thingsIDK that how can I design a function to mimic the `call` function.

+### 📌When does the lambda expression "run"?
+This is a really great question.
+The "run" can be divided into 2 parts:
+- 1️⃣the declaration of lambda
+- 2️⃣the invoke of lambda
+When in 1️⃣, the code will run into all the parts except the body.
+This can be easily understood since lambda expression is a function object and the 1️⃣ is actually the definition of the class.
+When in 2️⃣, the code will run into the body.
+It is also easily to understand since the invoke actually invokes the code in the function call operator.
 # CSharp
 [Lambda expressions - C# reference | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions)